fhardison/lgpsi-course/src/class_notes.md

 - Read the last part of LGPSI 2
 - Read LGPSI 3 using the instructions in the General section above.

+# Week 4

+- Read more of LGPSI 3.
+I may review the end in our next class, but I don't plan on going over the last section in great detail.
+Please finish that on your own.

+## Homework

+- Read last part of LGPSI 3
+- Read LGPSI 4 using the instructions in the General section above to prepare for next class.